 The ecological costs of livestock grazing exceed that of any other western land use.
-In the arid Southwest, livestock grazing is the most widespread cause of species endangerment.
-By destroying vegetation, damaging wildlife habitats and disrupting natural processes, livestock grazing wreaks ecological havoc on riparian areas, rivers, deserts, grasslands and forests alike — causing significant harm to species and the ecosystems on which they depend.
+In the arid West, grazing is the most widespread cause of species endangerment, irreparably harming the ecosystems they depend on.

-Despite these costs, livestock grazing continues on state and federal lands throughout the arid West.
-Livestock grazing is promoted, protected and subsidized by federal agencies on 270 million acres of public land in the 11 western states.
-Federal-lands livestock grazing enjoys $100 million annually in direct subsidy; indirect subsidies may be three times that.
-On the Tonto National Forest in Arizona in 2004 and 2005, ranchers were subsidized under just one federal program to the tune of $3.5 million for “range improvements.”
+Despite these costs, livestock grazing continues on state and federal lands across the West.
+It’s promoted, protected and subsidized by federal agencies on about 270 million public acres in the 11 western states.

-Private, unirrigated rangeland in the West rents out for an average of $11.90, while monthly grazing fees on federal lands are currently set at a paltry $1.35 per cow and calf.
-Despite the extreme damage done, western federal rangelands account for less than 3 percent of all forage fed to livestock in the United States.
-If all livestock were removed from public lands in the West, in fact, beef prices would be unaffected.
+Despite the extreme damage done by grazing, western federal rangelands account for less than 3 percent of all forage fed to livestock in the United States.
+In fact, beef prices wouldn’t be affected if all livestock were removed from public lands in the West.

-The Center and allies sued the federal government to compel it to fix agency budget woes by reforming or eliminating the grazing program, which loses money just as rapidly and consistently as it destroys habitat.
-Unfortunately, in 2011 the Obama administration announced it was refusing to increase grazing fees to levels reflecting grazing’s true financial and environmental costs.
+We also work to fight destructive livestock grazing on a larger scale, such as by suing the U.S. government to compel it to fix agency budget woes by reforming the grazing program, which loses money just as rapidly and consistently as it destroys habitat.
+The federal government has repeatedly refused to increase grazing fees to reasonable levels, but we won’t give up until these fees reflect livestock grazing’s true financial and environmental costs.